Last passage percolation in hierarchical environments: Higher dimensions

-For the BRW, the results of \cite{DGZPercolationThickPoints2024} imply that for all sufficiently large $d$, as $n\to\infty$ it holds with probability $1-o(1)$ that there exists a path $P$ from $(0,\dots,0)$ to $\{v\in\Z^{d+1}:\|v\|_1=n\}$ such that all but a vanishing fraction of the BRW weights along $P$ have values of order $\log n$.
+For the BRW, the results of \cite{DGZPercolationThickPoints2026} imply that for all sufficiently large $d$, as $n\to\infty$ it holds with probability $1-o(1)$ that there exists a path $P$ from $(0,\dots,0)$ to $\{v\in\Z^{d+1}:\|v\|_1=n\}$ such that all but a vanishing fraction of the BRW weights along $P$ have values of order $\log n$.
 Crucially, the path $P$ is not directed.
 Note that the existence of a directed path with the same properties as $P$ would imply that $\LBRW\gs n\log n$ in sufficiently high dimensions, matching the trivial upper bound $\LBRW \ls n\log n$ (recall that the latter follows from the fact that the maximum of the BRW is $O(\log n)$ in every dimension).
 However, the set of vertices with weights of order $\log n$ is known to exhibit a fractal structure, which heuristically suggests that any path contained in that set must also be fractal and hence should dramatically fail to be directed.
 The following result to this effect was proved by Ding and Zhang \cite[Theorem 1.2]{DZLiouvilleFirstPassage2019} in the setting of the two-dimensional GFF: for any $\e>0$, it holds with high probability that for any path with $O(n)$ many vertices, at least a constant fraction of the weights along it are upper bounded by $\e\log n$.
-Although \cite[Theorem 1.2]{DZLiouvilleFirstPassage2019} is formulated only for the two-dimensional GFF (primarily due to the implications for two-dimensional Liouville quantum gravity), its proof does not rely on planarity and so a similar result is expected for log-correlated fields in every dimension (see also \cite{ChaAbsenceDirectedFractal1995,ChaLengthShortestCrossing1996,OrzLowerBoundBoxcounting1998} for more qualitative results in $d=1$ relying on planarity).
+Although \cite[Theorem 1.2]{DZLiouvilleFirstPassage2019} is formulated only for the two-dimensional GFF (primarily due to the implications for two-dimensional Liouville quantum gravity), its proof does not rely on planarity and so a similar result is expected for log-correlated fields in every dimension.
+A similar statement valid in every dimension was proved by \cite{BJJ+FractalPercolationUnrectifiable2021} in the setting of fractal percolation, a model of a random fractal set that is a natural proxy for the thick point set of a log-correlated field (see also \cite{ChaAbsenceDirectedFractal1995,ChaLengthShortestCrossing1996,CPPNoDirectedFractal1997,OrzLowerBoundBoxcounting1998} for more qualitative results in $d=1$ relying on planarity).
+In forthcoming joint work of the first two authors with Kaihao Jing \cite{GGJ}, we obtain strong quantitative bounds to this effect in a related discrete model.